 Cooler weather and gingerbread seem to go hand in hand.
 I have always loved gingerbread or any baking that has molasses in it.
-These overnight oats are amazing and the only sweetner that’s in this is from the molasses.
+These overnight oats are amazing and the only sweetener that’s in this is from the molasses.
 I was testing fruit that paired well with the gingerbread taste, and apples, pears or strawberries seemed to work the best.

 I added the molasses to the wet ingredients.
 It combines so much easier if you slightly heat the molasses before whisking it together.
 Once everything is combined, layer the oatmeal with the strawberries or whatever fruit you like.